hansjunodev/portfolio/_posts/2024-01-04-project-window-utils.md

 win32gui.SetForegroundWindow(handle)
 ```

 Easy.
 Now we can activate any window we desire.
-But what if I want to change focus to a different window while I'm actively using a *different* window?
+But what if we want to change focus to a different window while we're actively using a *different* window?

 Going back to the documentation for [SetForegroundWindow](https://learn.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-setforegroundwindow), it says: